-This article covers how to identify which of your pages are dragging the site down and the surgical fix path — usually delete or merge, not “add more.”
+This article shows how to find which pages are dragging the site down and the surgical fix path — usually delete or merge, not “add more.”

 Common causes